 The CDMS® certification exam is a computer-based exam.
 The certification exam consists of 150 multiple-choice questions drawn from the Commission's item bank.
+There will be a blend of 3 and 4 answer multiple choice questions throughout the exam.
 All candidates seeking certification must take this exam, which is based on a body of knowledge encompassing the laws, public regulations, and existing delivery systems for disability services in the U.S. Each examination includes 25 field test questions that will not be used in the scoring of the examination.
 The examination is comprised of 4 major domains and 27 sub-domains.
 Each domain is represented by a specific number of questions.
 Each question/response is referenced to the literature of disability management/laws and credit is given for each correct response based on that literature.
 Sample questions are included in this Guide.